aedobbyn/menu-builder/compile/writeup.md

 Next we need to set up a series of constraint inequalities.
 On the left hand side of each inequality will be the raw values of each nutrient we've got in our menu.
 That will be followed by a directionality, either `">"` if the value of that nutrient is a positive or a `"<"` if it is a must restrict.
 Last we'll supply the upper or lower bound for that particular nutrient, which we supply in `bounds`.
 If we're thinking about Riboflavin in our menu and we've got `n` items in our menu each with some amount of Riboflavin, that would look like:

-$\sum_{i=1}^{n} OurRawRiboflavin_{i} > MinRequiredDailyRiboflavinAmount$
+$\sum_{i=1}^{n} OurRawRiboflavin_{i} > MinRequiredDailyRiboflavin$

+where `n` is the number of foods in our menu.

 Now to construct the constraint matrix which I'm cleverly calling `constraint_matrix` for all the nutritional constraints that need to be met.
 We'll make this by essentially transposing our menu's nutrient columns; whereas in a typical menu dataframe we have one row per food and one column per nutrient, we'll turn this into a matrix with one row per constraint and one column per food.
-(In practice we do this by creating a matrix and specifying `byrow = TRUE` in the `matrix` call of `construct_matrix()`.)
+(In practice we do this by taking our vector of nutrient constraint values, and, in the `matrix` call of `construct_matrix()`, creating `byrow = TRUE` matrix from them.)
 We can print out the constraint matrix by turning `v_v_verbose` on.

 Cool, so now we can read a given row in this matrix pertaining to a certain nutrient left to right as adding up the value of that nutrient contained in all of our menu foods.
 That gives us the sum total of that nutrient in the menu.